-In this post, I would like to cover the relationship between the FED’s buying of Treasury Securities and the price of a Total Market ETF.
+In this post, I’d like to cover the relationship between the FED’s buying of Treasury Securities and the price of a Total Market ETF.

-I only used data from this year 2021.
-Later on I will increase the data points to expand back to 2020.
+I only used data from 2021.
+Later on, I’ll increase the data points to expand back to 2020.

 Here is a graph I did of ITOT’s adjusted close vs Total Treasury Securities (in billons of dollars) owned by the FED.
-Adjusted close was used as it takes into account things like splits, dividends, etc.
+Adjusted close takes into account things like splits, dividends, etc.

 However, let’s take a look at the precursor data.